Question

 Assumed

-Best when describing taking on responsibility or leadership roles, showing initiative and willingness to step up
+Best used when you took on responsibilities or leadership roles, showing initiative and accountability in professional settings

 Acquired

-Perfect for describing gaining new skills, knowledge, or assets through deliberate effort and learning
+Best for contexts involving skills, knowledge, certifications, or tangible assets obtained through deliberate effort

 Captured